 Now S.A.L. is in the News again this time for Embezzlement of $500K-$800K.
 Sheriff Carlos G. Bolanos says he expects the Attorney General of California to finish it’s Investigation within 3 weeks.
 When did the A.G.
 Office open it’s investigation?

-The former Executive Director Barbara Bonilla was Escorted out of her office February 10, 2020 and placed on Administrative Leave.
+The former Executive Director Barbara Bonilla last day in her office her office was February 10, 2020 and placed on Administrative Leave.
 I wrote an article about it on February 28, 2020.
 She also was a top official with California PAL and National PAL.

 Michael Stogner <firstname.lastname@example.org>To: Don Horsley Cc: Chris Hunter Thu, May 28 at 6:16 PM